stepan-redka/CSVUploader/README.md

    dotnet run
    ```

-5. Open your browser and navigate to `http://localhost:5000`.

 ## Usage
 - Navigate to the **Home** page to see an overview of the application.
 - Use the **Upload** page to upload CSV files.